iansnyder333/CrossWord-Solver/README.md

-#Assignment 1 Writeup
-*Ian Snyder, 4298616, ias20*
-Due: Friday October 1st @ 11:59pm on Gradescope
+# Algorithims Assignment 1

-##Assignment Discussion
+## Assignment Discussion
 When going about solving this assignment, I found it absolutely crucial to go about solving it in tranches.
 What I mean by this is that I started by just getting my Crossword program to properly read in the two files from the cmd prompt and simply printed out the board and dimensions of it.
 Next I created a constructor and a main, and ensured all the data structures I thought I would need worked the way I expected them to.
 The 3 primary data structures I knew I needed to set up were:
   * A dictionary containing the possible words and ability to validate if a string was a prefix, a word, both, or neither.
 Fortunately this was mostly given to us.
   * A 2d Char matrix representing the crossword template which would be pivotal for referencing in solution finding.